jim-schwoebel/youtube_scrape/README.md

 You don't need to necessarily put in the playlist ID for this script to work; you can also put the full playlist URL (e.g. https://www.youtube.com/playlist?list=PL1v-PVIZFDsqbzPIsEPZPnvcgIQ8bNTKS).

 Also, only the first 100 in each playlist will be added to the master playlist.
-Don't worry about duplicate video links in similar playlists (e.g. cnn videos); we take care of this by making sure no duplicate links go into the playlist.
+Don't worry about duplicate video links in similar playlists (e.g. cnn videos); the script takes care of this by making sure no duplicate links go into the playlist.

 ## downloading playlists generated